jimholmes/Abstracts/Abstracts.md

 You'll leave this talk having learned practical, proven ways to avoid common automation pitfalls.
 This talk is based on my years of work with automation teams on a number of different platforms, plus discussing shared pain, failures, and successes with others passionate about the value automation brings to every software project.

 **Audience:** 100 - 200

-### <a name='test_webdriver'></a> Don't Let Your WebDriver Suite Drive You Crazy (Workshop)
-Many teams are driven crazy by brittle, high-maintenance functional test suites.
-This workshop will help you understand how to create a flexible, maintainable, high-value suite of functional tests using Selenium Webdriver.
-You'll learn the basics of what to test, what not to test, and how to avoid overlapping with other types of testing.
-This tutorial includes both philosophical concepts and hands-on coding.
-Testers who haven't written code shouldn't be intimidated!
-We'll pair you up in make sure you're successful.
-You'll create practical tests dealing with situations such as input validation, AJAX delays, and working with file downloads.
-Additionally, you'll see where you need to work together with developers to create a system that's more easily testable.
-This session focuses primarily on automating web tests, but many of the same concepts can be applied to other UI environments too.
-Demos and labs will be in C# and Java using WebDriver.
-Some support for Python and Ruby is available if needed.
-You'll leave this session having learned how approaches to keep sane while writing high-value WebDriver tests.

-NOTE: This session can be either a one hour breakout session or a half-day practical hands-on workshop.

-**Key Takeaways**

-* Automate high-value, high-risk workflows
-* Don't duplicate tests that should be unit or integration
-* Learn how to properly handle asynchronous actions
-* Build custom APIs to make your tests simpler

-**Audience:** 100 - 300

 ### <a name='three_tips'></a> 3 Tips to Improve Your Development Process